Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 ::::::::::::::::::::::::::::::::::::: challenge
 Now, let's visualize a second graph using the MoMA database.
 This time, the process will be a bit more complex.
-It's up to you to understand the functionality of the code and what information the resulting graph will represent.
+It's up to you to understand the functionality of the code and what information the resulting graph represents.

 ``` Python
 df = moma_df.copy()